argo-a/madprint/README.md

 ## 🆕 Version History

+- **v2.7**: Synchronized all app versions to v2.7 for consistency across the suite
 - **v2.6**: Previous uploads now display on page load for immediate access
 - **v2.5**: Added comprehensive technical documentation and updated README
 - **v2.4**: Enhanced footer navigation across all modules